- Print this page

 Seafood labelling in hospitality

 Businesses do not need to do anything yet.
-More detail on the changes is expected in 2024.

 For more information visit the Department of Industry, Science and Resources website.